Arvindprksh/arvindprksh.github.io/_posts/MachineLearning/Tensorflow/2017-06-27-How_To_Install_Tensorflow.md

 **referenced from Installing Tensorflow in officail site of tensorflow**

-In my computer, I follow Installing Tensorflow on Ubuntu
+In my computer, I will follow Installing Tensorflow on Ubuntu

 Because my environment is Ubuntu, I also decided to install tensorflow as native pip.

-after following this whole processing, probalbly you can install tensorflow anywhere.
+after following this whole processing, probably you can install tensorflow anywhere.

 Les't play!